CHURCH GROUPS

 The Crafts Group meets at 2pm on Tuesday afternoons in the Seaforth Hall.

--> the Crafts group - pauses in April 2026 for Easter - restarts in May 26.
+-> the Crafts group - has restarted in May 26.

 The Crafts Group produces crafts for different seasons of the year.